astropy/astropy/docs/cosmology/index.rst

 parameters from the 9-year WMAP results.
 Several other built-in cosmologies are also available, see `Built-in Cosmologies`_.
-The available methods of the cosmology object are listed in the methods summary for the `~astropy.cosmology.FLRW` class documentation.
+The available methods of the cosmology object are listed in the methods summary for the `~astropy.cosmology.FLRW` class.
 If you're using IPython you can also use tab completion to print a list of the available methods.
 To do this, after importing the cosmology as in the above example, type ``cosmo.`` at the IPython prompt and then press the tab key.

 All of these methods also accept an array of redshifts as input: